 If, on the other hand, you make a “road” stop before the next destination, or you have made purchases and do not want to drive them all day, here the Coin Lockers of the stations come to your aid, wherewith a variable price of 600-900 yen depending on of the size, you can leave your luggage for the whole day.

 Alternatively, especially if for example you travel the Nakasendo between Magome and Tsumago or other areas where it is better to travel light, you can send the luggage directly to a next hotel, even choosing the delivery day.
 Many hotels offer this service or you can ask at the convenience stores.
+You can also ask directly to the courrier from their english website.
 The cost is around € 20 per bag.